 To end off the year with.
 One of my most favorite treats, I think they’ll officially have to be a Christmas item so that I don’t get carried away, and they’re directly from Deanna, of course.
 Happy New Year!

-Whisk all ingredients together in a medium saucepan – I actually used my non-stick skillet and a silicone whisk.
+Whisk all ingredients for the lemon filling together in a medium saucepan – I actually used my non-stick skillet and a silicone whisk.
 Once everything is combined, turn the heat on LOW, and cook and whisk until the mixture thickens.
 This will take 20 to 30 minutes – so be prepared, and be patient, it has to be on low heat or you’ll cook the egg and ruin it all.
-I found that once it clouded up I was about half way there, and it really does obviously thicken – even if it’s only by a little bit – it will continue to thicken as it cools.
+I found that once it clouded up I was about half way there, and it really does obviously thicken – even if it’s only by a little bit.
+Using my non-stick skillet and silicone whisk, I find that once the bottom of the pan remains visible for a moment, then it’s been thickened/cooked enough – it will also continue to thicken as it cools.
 This will keep for ages in a sealed container in the fridge (but you’ll want to inhale it much sooner).

-Preheat the oven to 300 and put all of the ingredients into the bowl of your electric mixer and stir on low, then medium speed until it all comes together as dough.
-I found this to make a perfect 2 dozen tarts, so it was easiest for me to divide it up and roll the dough into 24 tablespoon-sized balls.
+For the tart shells, preheat the oven to 300 and put all of the ingredients into the bowl of your electric mixer and stir on low, then medium speed until it all comes together as dough.
+I found this to make a perfect 2 dozen tarts, so it’s easiest for me to weigh it, divide it up and roll the dough into 24 tablespoon-sized balls.
 I have a handy wooden tool with no name – mini-tart press? – that makes making mini tarts a breeze, so I lightly greased only the bottom of 24 mini tart cups, dropped a dough ball into each cup and then carefully pressed each one until it was a lovely tart shape.
 Don’t worry if they’re not perfect, you’ll be pressing them again.

 Bake for 10 minutes, then remove your pans from the oven and re-press all of the tarts – don’t be wimpy, you want proper tarts with space for lemon filling.
 Bake for another 10 minutes, remove them from the oven, lightly shape them all again, and then allow them to cool in the tart pan for a good 10 minutes.
 Use a sharp edge to carefully loosen or lift out each tart and then leave them on a rack to cool completely – make sure to break at least one though so that you have an excuse to try one (with the filling, this is why you make the filling first!).
 These freeze really well, but as mentioned, they won’t last long.
 Enjoy!